 In Colorado, school districts or the Charter School Institute can oversee charter public schools.
 However, eligibility for authorization by CSI depends on exclusive chartering authority.
+Roughly 1⁄4 of school districts authorize one or more charter schools.

 Exclusive Chartering Authority